OCTRI/ember-i18next/README.md

 ### Including Locale Files

 By default, i18next loads locale files from the server asynchronously from the server path configured using the XHR backend's [`loadPath`](https://github.com/i18next/i18next-xhr-backend#backend-options) configuration option.
-To copy your application's locale resources from your source tree to the expected path during build, modify the application's `ember-cli-build.js` (`Brocfile.js` in earlier versions of ember-cli):
+To copy your application's locale resources from your source tree to the expected path during build, modify the application's `ember-cli-build.js`:

 ```javascript
 const EmberApp = require('ember-cli/lib/broccoli/ember-app');